Golden Age (1783 ship): Career

 The prize that became Golden Age was condemned by the Court of Vice Admiralty at Jamaica on 25 March 1783.
 The vessel was one of two that Fox captured in the action of 15 January 1782.
 The two were the 26-gun Socorro Guipuzcoano and 20-gun Dama Vizcaína.
-Joseph Fayrer and Thomas Jolly purchased one of the two (which of the two is unknown as of January 2023, and named her Nancy.
+Joseph Fayrer and Thomas Jolly purchased one of the two (which of the two is unknown as of January 2023), and named her Nancy.
 Nancy sailed to England.
 There, Fayrer organized a group of investors to purchase Nancy and fit her out for enslaving voyages.
 The owners renamed Nancy Golden Age.

 She first appeared in Lloyd's Register (LR), in 1783.

-1st enslaving voyage (1783–1785): Captain Joseph Fayrer sailed from Liverpool on 15 October 1783.
+1st voyage transporting enslaved people (1783–1785): Captain Joseph Fayrer sailed from Liverpool on 15 October 1783.
 He acquired slaves at Ouidah; Golden Age arrived at Kingston on 25 November 1784, having stopped at Barbados on the way.
 She had embarked 650 captives and she had arrived with 503, for a 23% mortality rate on the Middle Passage between Africa and the West Indies.

 Of the 503 captive sold, 237 unhealthy captives (47%), were sold at the end of the sale.
 The chief purchaser of the unhealthy captives was Alexandre Lindo, who purchased 144.

 Golden Age sailed from Kingston on 29 January 1785 and arrived back at Liverpool on 11 April.
 She had left Liverpool with 50 crew members and had suffered six crew deaths on her voyage.

 When Golden Age arrived at Kingston demand was strong; her 503 captives sold in two days.
 The firm of agents, Rainford, Blundell and Rainford, sold the captives for a total revenue £28,301, on which they earned a commission of £1,395.
 They also received a 5% commission on the amount they remitted to her owners; the agents' total commission was £2,543.

-2nd enslaving voyage (1786–1787): Captain William Jackson sailed from Liverpool on 25 June 1786 with 40 crew members.
+2nd voyage transporting enslaved people (1786–1787): Captain William Jackson sailed from Liverpool on 25 June 1786 with 40 crew members.
 He acquired captives at Bonny and arrived at Dominica on 1 December 1786 with 43 crew members, and 573 captives.
 Golden Age arrived back at Liverpool on 27 February 1787.
 She had suffered 11 crew deaths on her voyage.

-3rd enslaving voyage (1787–1788): Captain Jackson sailed from Liverpool on 13 July 1787.
+3rd voyage transporting enslaved people (1787–1788): Captain Jackson sailed from Liverpool on 13 July 1787.
 He acquired captives at Bonny.
 While Golden Age was on the African coast, her captives rose up in what proved to be an unsuccessful revolt.
 Captain Jackson ordered his crew to grind up pepper and ashes.
 He had them throw it in the eyes of the captives as they rushed the crew.
 Apparently the captain wished to end the uprising while limiting the loss of captives.
 Still, five captives were killed.